shenyuanxin19/ENSO-GPP-Sensitivity/README.md

 2. Quantify the **sensitivity of GPP to ENSO events** using linear regression, identifying differences in ENSO–GPP relationships among the three scenarios.

-3. Conduct **spatial distribution and attribution analyses** to identify regional differences in ENSO–GPP sensitivity and examine underlying drivers (**temperature and precipitation**) responsible for changes in sensitivity under the geoengineering scenario (SRM).
+3. Conduct **spatial distribution and attribution analyses** to identify regional differences in ENSO–GPP sensitivity and examine underlying drivers (**temperature and precipitation**) responsible for changes in sensitivity under the geoengineering scenario (G1).